DaviDemarqui/DaviDemarqui/README.md

 I've worked on a wide range of projects, from open-source projects to applications used by thousands of people.
 I'm always willing to improve, learn, and deliver while collaborating with teams in projects.

-I'm open to work on new projects using this tech-stack:
+I'm open to work on new projects using this tech-stack

 ###